Target profit and efficient output – Akufo-Addo charges SIGA partner institutions

 “The Ghanaian people expect no less from us and demand that we put this country on the path of sustained progress and prosperity.
 We should provide leadership and think of the next generation and not just the next election” the President noted.

-“Challenges exist but we have great opportunities in the foundation we have laid.
+“Challenges exist but we have great opportunities in the foundation we have laid to.
 With your commitment and determination, I believe we will overcome them and enable this government to establish the structure of the strongest economy in our history” Akufo-Addo added.

 On COVID-19

-On COVID-19 and the recent rise in infections, the President reiterated the call he made in his 26th address to the nation, Sunday, July 25, 2021, charging all institutions to ensure that they go back to the strict adherence to all existing and recommended protocols to help stop the spread in office spaces.
+On COVID-19 and the recent rise in infections, the President reiterated the call he made in his 26th address to the nation, yesterday the 25th of July 2021, charging all institutions to ensure that they go back to the strict adherence to all existing and recommended protocols to help stop the spread in office spaces.

 “I want to repeat my admonitions and insist on the imperative of all of us paying strict attention to the adherence of the COVID protocols in our work places and elsewhere if we are to defect the virus and sustain the vitality of our economy” President Akufo-Addo stated.